MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/16-create-reusable-power-bi-artifacts.md

 	![](../images/dp500-create-reusable-power-bi-artifacts-image63.png)

-	*The **View lineage** option supports finding out dependencies between Power BI artifacts.
+	*The **View lineage** option supports finding out dependencies between Power BI assets.
 That's important, for example, if you are going to publish changes to a core dataset.
 Lineage view will tell you the dependent datasets that might require testing.*

 4. In lineage view, notice the connection between the report, the **US Sales Analysis** dataset, and the **Sales Analysis - Create reusable Power BI artifacts** dataset.